 So what’s the difference between a bookmaker and betting exchange?

 A bookmaker or bookie as it’s often referred to is your traditional betting platform.
-This is the most common and popular type of betting company and one that you’ll probably use on a regular basis.
+This is the most common and popular type of betting company and one that you’ll probably use regularly.

 Examples of a bookmaker include Ladbrokes and Coral.
 At a bookmaker, you effectively bet against the company when you place a wager.